 - The tax class change will happen on the month following the request submission.
 So that’s when you can see a difference in your net salary.

-- As mentioned at the end of the second page in the document; if both partners are employees and you have been through a tax class change in Germany, it is mandatory to submit a tax statement (Steuererklärung; more info this way) after the end of the year (e.g: do one in 2019 for the year 2018, if you changed in 2018)
+- If both partners are employees and you have been through a tax class change in Germany, it is mandatory to submit a tax declaration (Steuererklärung; more info this way) after the end of the year (e.g: do one in 2023 for the year 2022, if you changed in 2022)

 In most cases, this is only possible once a year.
 However, it is possible to do this more often in the following cases:

 • When your partner is not an employee anymore (becoming a freelancer, retirement, parental leave, unemployment).